truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 ---

 TrueNAS can send, receive, or synchronize data with the cloud storage provider Storj.
-TrueCloud Backup Tasks allow for single-time transfers or recurring transfers on a schedule.
+TrueCloud backup tasks allow for single-time transfers or recurring transfers on a schedule.
 They are an effective method to back up data to a remote location.

 {{< hint type=important >}}